SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/03-algorithms/03-recursion/01-introduction-to-recursion.md

 Recursion is a powerfull algorithm used to solve complex proramming problems.
 It will be explained in details in the following section.

 ## Concept
-Recursion algorithm is the process of solving programming problems by breacking the problem into smaller ones.
+Recursion algorithm is the process of solving programming problems by breaking the problem into smaller ones.
 It involves the function calling it-self in it's definition.
 Recursion could be **single** ( calling it-self once ) or **multiple** ( calling it-self more than once )

 Recursion algorithm structure must follow 2 main condition/process in the function definition:
 1. Base case: